ArtOfCode-/artofcode-.github.io/_posts/2021-03-16-trust-the-uniform.md

 I can do that.
 I can get an Uber alone and be 99.9% sure I'll arrive safe at the other end.
 I can walk around the city in the dark and be reasonably confident of not being attacked &mdash; or at least that I might stand a fighting chance if I am.
 I can exist, in public, and not get catcalled, or raped, or murdered.
-And half the population (or 97% of half, according to the number that I've seen going around) can't?
-What the fuck, men?
-How is this just... accepted?
+And half the population (or 97% of half, according to the number that I've seen going around) can't? <mark>What the fuck, men?</mark> How is this just... accepted?

 It's not that I _didn't_ know about this, either.
 Offering to walk a friend home, or through the park, or checking in to make sure they got home safe, is second nature &mdash; though whether it _should_ be or not is a whole other question.